swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Deadlocks with non-reentrant actors

 The opposite of reentrant actor functions are "non-reentrant" functions and actors.
-This means that while an actor is processing an incoming actor function call (message), it will *not* process any other message from its queue until it has completed running this initial function.
+This means that while an actor is processing an incoming actor function call (message), it will *not* process any other message from its mailbox until it has completed running this initial function.
 Essentially, the entire actor is blocked from executing until that task completes.

 If we take the example from the previous section and use a non-reentrant actor, it will execute correctly, because no work can be scheduled on the actor until `friend.tell` has completed: